Krow10/Halborn-Applicant-CTFs/HalbornCTF_Solidity_Ethereum/CTF1_NFTMarketplace/report.md

 );
 ```

-This bug allows for an attacker to submit a buy order, cancel it to get refunded and then descrease its amount to withdraw additional tokens from the contract.
+This bug allows for an attacker to submit a buy order, cancel it to get refunded and then decrease its amount to withdraw additional tokens from the contract.

 This can be repeated until one token remains in the balance of the marketplace as the strict equality (`require(decreaseAmount > 0, "decreaseAmount > 0")` line 267) won't allow to post an 1 token order and decrease its value.